HashiCraft/Docker-Minecraft-Server/README.md

 Configuration of the Mincraft server is completed through the following Environment variables:

 ### WORLD_BACKUP
 Download a world backup archive in tar.gz format from the given URL and copy the contents to /minecraft/world when the server starts.
+It is expected that the .tar.gz archive only has the world data at the root level.

 Note: This operation will only take place when the /minecraft/world folder is empty